salesforce/apollo/README.md

 The Java Maven CI is now integrated, and given how weak these CI daemons are, this should guarantee reproducible clean builds from the command line maven.

 ## Building Apollo
+**Important**: To provide deterministic SQL execution, Apollo requires an installation step that need only be done once.
+If you are building Apollo for the first time, you  __must__  cd to the root directory of the repository and then:

+    mvn clean install -Ppre -DskipTests

-To build Apollo, cd to the root directory of the repository and then do:
+This will perform a full build, including the deterministic SQL execution module.
+After this is complete, you do not need to do this again.
+You can build Apollo normally, without the deterministic SQL module and to do so cd to the root directory of the repository and then:

     mvn clean install